women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 Q1.
 Can men get breast cancer?

 A1.
-Yes, though rare (about 2,700 cases/year in the U.S.).
+Yes, although rare (approximately 2,700 cases per year in the U.S.).
 Symptoms include lumps and nipple changes.

 Q2.
 At what age should I start mammograms?